-If you need emergency care away from home, go to the nearest emergency room (ER), even if it is not in the Kaiser Permanente network.
+If you need emergency care away from home, go to the nearest emergency room ("ER"), even if it is not in the Kaiser Permanente network.
 If you go to an ER, ask them to call Kaiser Permanente.
 You or the hospital to which you were admitted should call Kaiser Permanente within 24 hours after you get emergency care.
+If you are traveling outside the U.S., other than to Canada or Mexico, and need emergency care, Kaiser Permanente will not cover your care.